erikandersson96/first-milestone/README.md

 * A users perspective: I want the website to be easily navigated between all pages.
 * A users perspective: I want the website to offer a clean look.
 * A users perspective: I wish that the website offers a easy to understand contact form.

 ---
+## Wireframes

+* First idea and wireframe for desktop:

+---